ZsanettMagyar/yaml-cpp-docker/README.md

 1. Prepare
 Checkout the repository defined in the Jenkins Multibranch Job's GUI.
-Thir is the ZsanettMagyar/yaml-cpp-docker repository.
+This is the ZsanettMagyar/yaml-cpp-docker repository.

 I had to define a credential (username-password) for the checkout called "github-cred".